timschneeb/awesome-shizuku/README.md

 ### Display management
 * [AG Displays](https://play.google.com/store/apps/details?id=com.htl.agdisplays) `Ads` - Launch other apps on external displays (TV/Monitor) or desktop mode on virtual displays while the phone screen can be used for other purposes or turned off `Proprietary`
 * [Android-Screener](https://github.com/jiesou/Android-Screener) - A tool for easily adjusting screen resolution and frame rate `MIT`
+* [ConnectScreen](https://connect-screen.com/) - Launch single apps to display in fullscreen on external displays, supporting both USB 2.0 (via DisplayLink dock) and USB 3.0 mobile phones.
+Can control the external display with a touch screen, USB devices or Bluetooth controller (even if you are USB 2.0 and using a DisplayLink dock).
+Can use the primary screen of the mobile as a virtual touchpad to control external display.
+Can rotate the screen for applications like TikTok `GPL-3.0` [(Source code)](https://gitee.com/connect-screen/connect-screen)
 * [Fold_Switcher](https://github.com/eiyooooo/Fold_Switcher) - Switch between various display folding states on foldable devices `Apache-2.0`
 * [SecondScreen](https://play.google.com/store/apps/details?id=com.farmerbb.secondscreen.free) - Better screen mirroring for Android devices `Apache-2.0` [(Source code)](https://github.com/farmerbb/SecondScreen)
-* [ConnectScreen](https://connect-screen.com/) - Launch single apps to display in fullscreen on external displays, support both USB 2.0 (via displaylink dock) and USB 3.0 mobile phones.
-Can control the external display with touch screen, usb devices or bluetooth controller (even you are USB 2.0 and using displaylink dock).
-Can use the primary screen of the mobile as a virtual touchpad to control external display.
-Can rotate the screen for applications like tiktok `GPL-3.0` [(Source code)](https://gitee.com/connect-screen/connect-screen)
+* [pixelify](https://github.com/DitzDev/pixelify) - Fast and simple display resolution changer  `MIT`

 ### Entertainment